kjellwinblad/ScalaEdit/README.md

 Compile and Run
 ---------------

-Requirements: [sbt](http://code.google.com/p/simple-build-tool/), Java SDK 1.6 and git
+Requirements: [sbt 0.7.7](http://code.google.com/p/simple-build-tool/), Java SDK 1.6 and git

 In a system console: